treeverse/lakeFS/docs/integrations/spark.md

 The data is now created in lakeFS as new changes in your branch.
 You can now commit these changes or revert them.

-## Use the lakeFS-specific Hadoop FileSystem
+## Use the lakeFS Hadoop FileSystem

 If you're using lakeFS on top of S3, this mode will enhance your application's performance.
 In this mode, Spark will read and write objects directly from S3, reducing the load on the lakeFS server.
 It will still access the lakeFS server for metadata operations.

-Since data will not be sent to the lakeFS server, using this mode maximizes data security.

 After configuring the lakeFS Hadoop FileSystem below, use URIs of the form `lakefs://example-repo/ref/path/to/data` to interact with your data on lakeFS.